+The Getting There Together Coalition was formed in 2017 in response to growing concerns that the greater Portland metropolitan region wasn’t adequately planning to build a comprehensive infrastructure and transportation system that worked for all.
 The Portland metropolitan region is an incredible place to live.
 But we also know that our region is a place of tremendous disparities in wealth, health, education, jobs, and access to services.

 When we talk about building livable communities, we must mean “livable” for all — inclusive of all ages, abilities, races, incomes, and backgrounds.
 We envision a region in which everyone can live, work, play, pray, and thrive.
 It’s a region of communities where all of our neighbors have the opportunity to enjoy the benefits of our success, and where we’re united in tackling our challenges — together.